Confidence bounds for the sensitivity lack of a less specific diagnostic test, without gold standard: Auxiliary results on latent class models

 We have found it suggestive to denote below certain ``variables'' with $\Pr$, $\Sp$, $\Se$, $\Sp_1$, $\Sp_2$, $\Se_1$, $\Se_2$, and $\Delta\Se$.
-Perhaps it should pointed out that, for example, denoting a variable by $\Se_1$ in Lem\-ma~\ref{Lemma.2.4} does not imply that $\Se_1$ be the first coordinate of some tuple under discussion and called $\Se$.
-This differs from our use of subscripts for $\pi$ and $\chi$, for example in the definition of $A$ in Lemma~\ref{Basic.lemma}, where $\pi_1$ is understood to be the first coordinate of $\pi=(\pi_1,\pi_2)$.
+Perhaps it should be pointed out that, for example, denoting a variable by $\Se_1$ in Lem\-ma~\ref{Lemma.2.4} does not imply that~$\Se_1$ be the first coordinate of some tuple called $\Se$.
+This differs from our use of subscripts for $\pi$ and $\chi$, for example in the definition of $A$ in Lemma~\ref{Basic.lemma}, where $\pi_1$ is understood to be the last coordinate of $\pi=(\pi_0,\pi_1)$.